-Many of you have been asking about Montessori inspired toys, so I’m preparing a few posts with a selection of Oliver’s favorite ones since birth.
+Many of you have been asking about Montessori-inspired toys, so I’m preparing a few posts with a selection of Oliver’s and Emily’s favorite toys since birth.

-As you can see on our shelves, we never bought many toys for Oliver and the few we did buy were Montessori-like, wooden and with no lights or sounds: I think it’s good for baby to develop their own way of playing with toys, instead of playing the way the manufacturers intended for them to play.
+As you can see on our shelves, we never bought many toys for the kids and the few we did buy were Montessori-like, wooden and with no lights or sounds: I think it’s good for babies and kids to develop their own way of playing with toys, instead of playing the way the manufacturers eant them to play.

-All the toys you’ll find on La Tela are like this: they promote imagination, problem solving, they’re versatile, they don’t sing nor light up.
+All the toys that you find on La Tela are like this: made of natural materials, they promote imagination, concentration, problem solving, they’re versatile, they don’t sing nor light up.
 And I promise, your kids will love them!

 GOULA stackable woodland cubes